Dutch East Indies: Cultivation System and Coolie Ordinances

-Another source of profit were the so-called coolies, a name for low-wage indentured laborers.
+Another source of profit were the so-called coolies, a name for low-wage indentured labourers.
 After the abolition of the Cultivation System in 1870, the economy shifted to private companies such as the Deli Company, which was founded on Sumatra in 1869.
-Large-scale plantations were built to grow cash crops and Javanese, Chinese, Malay, Batak and Indian people were shipped to the plantations in Sumatra and Java to perform harsh labor.
+Large-scale plantations were built to grow cash crops and Javanese, Chinese, Malay, Batak and Indian people were shipped to the plantations in Sumatra and Java to perform harsh labour.
 It is estimated that over 500,000 coolies were transported to Sumatra during the late 19th and early 20th century.
-The precise death rate among coolie laborers is hard to estimate due to scarce or unreliable records but has been estimated to be as high as 25% in certain places, with a possible death toll of many tens of thousands.
+The precise death rate among coolie labourers is hard to estimate due to scarce or unreliable records but has been estimated to be as high as 25% in certain places, with a possible death toll of many tens of thousands.

-While coolies were often paid laborers who worked out of free will, in practice their circumstances often involved forced labor and more closely resembled slavery.
+While coolies were often paid labourers who worked out of free will, in practice their circumstances often involved forced labour and more closely resembled slavery.
 They were often misled when signing work contracts or even forced to sign contracts.
 Others were kidnapped or forced to work due to debts or were criminals sentenced to forced labour by the colonial justice system.
 The Coolie Ordinances ("Poenale sanctie") of 1880, which allowed the plantation owners to serve as judge, jury and executioner resulted in widespread atrocities.
 It included a penal sanction which allowed owners to physically punish their coolies as they saw fit.
 Punishments that were used against coolies included whippings or beatings, after which the open wounds were rubbed with salt.
 Other punishments used were electrocution, crucifixion and suspending coolies by their toes or thumbs until they broke.
 Medical care for the coolies was scarce and often aimed at healing punished coolies so they could return to work or be tortured more extensively.
 Rape of adult female coolies as well as their children was also common.